workos/workos-php/README.md

 The package will need to be configured with your [API Key](https://dashboard.workos.com/api-keys) and [Project ID](https://dashboard.workos.com/sso/configuration).
 By default, the packages looks for a `WORKOS_API_KEY` and `WORKOS_PROJECT_ID` environment variable.

 ### SSO
-The package offers the following convenience functions to utilize WorkOS SSO.

-First we'll want to generate an OAuth 2.0 Authorization URL to initiate the SSO workflow with:
+To generate an OAuth 2.0 Authorization URL to initiate the SSO workflow with:

 ```php
 $url = (new \WorkOS\SSO())->getAuthorizationUrl(